Andrey Melnichenko (industrialist): Sanctions

-Melnichenko was placed on the EU sanctions list on the 9 March 2022 on the basis of being "one of the leading businesspersons involved in economic sectors providing a substantial source of revenue to the Government of Russia".
-In response, Melnichenko commented that he had no relation to the invasion, nor did he have any political affiliations, noting that "to draw a parallel between attending a meeting through membership in a business council, just as dozens of businesspeople from both Russia and Europe have done in the past, and undermining or threatening a country is absurd and nonsensical" and that it was unjustified for him to be placed on the EU sanctions list.
-It was reported that Melnichenko stepped down from his positions at Eurochem and SUEK and withdrew as a beneficiary.
-According to Swedish economist Anders Åslund, the former senior fellow in the Eurasia Center at the Atlantic Council and the author of "Russia's Crony Capitalism", Melnichenko shouldn't have been sanctioned.
-Reuters reported that he will be disputing the sanctions listing.
+On March 9, 2022 Melnichenko was placed on the EU sanctions list on the basis of being "one of the leading businesspersons involved in economic sectors providing a substantial source of revenue to the Government of Russia".
+In response, Melnichenko stated that he had no relation to or prior knowledge of the invasion, nor did he have any political affiliations, calling the EU's decision "absurd and nonsensical".
+It was reported that Melnichenko stepped down from his positions at Eurochem and SUEK and withdrew as a beneficiary upon being sanctioned.
+Reuters reported that he would be disputing the sanctions listing.

-Melnichenko was sanctioned by the UK government in 2022 in relation to Russo-Ukrainian War.
-In January 2023 Japan imposed sanctions on Andrey Melnichenko and by Canada under the Special Economic Measures Act (S.C.
+Following the outbreak of the Russo-Ukrainian War, Melnichenko was sanctioned by several individual governments, including the United Kingdom in 2022, Japan in January 2023, and by Canada under the Special Economic Measures Act (S.C.
 1992, c.
-17) in relation to the Russian invasion of Ukraine for Grave Breach of International Peace and Security.
+17) for Grave Breach of International Peace and Security.
+In July 2024, Melnichenko sat down for an interview with Tucker Carlson in El Salvador; he told Carlson that because of the sanctions against him, he cannot travel to the European Union or the United States.

-In July 2024, Melnichenko sat down for an interview with Tucker Carlson in El Salvador; he told Carlson that because of the sanctions against him, he cannot travel to the European Union and the United States.
+On December 17 the European Court of Justice repelled a petition of Melnichenko against the sanctions and confirmed them.

 Legal action in Russia

-In August 2023, Russia's Prosecutor General's Office filed suit against Melnichenko with the aim to nationalize his former company Sibeco, which owns several thermal power plants.
+In August 2023, Russia's Prosecutor General's Office filed a suit against Melnichenko with the aim to nationalize his former company Sibeco, which owns several thermal power plants.
 Both parties settled the suit in October 2023.
 Kuzbassenergo, which currently owns Sibeco, agreed to a deal in which an undisclosed amount of money would be diverted to a social charity engaged in educating children.